 The goodness God grants the unbeliever He intends as a witness to his love.
 He shows them kindness in the hope that they will receive it as His kindness and turn to Him as its giver.
-Conversely, for those who take all the goodness they can get and receive it as its’ own end, “worshipping and serving created things rather than the Creator” (cf. Rom 1:25) they are storing up judgment for themselves so that God will be proved right when he renders his final judgment for greedily receiving the good he gave, while knowingly rejecting Him as its giver.
+Conversely, for those who take all the goodness they can get and receive it as its’ own end, “worshipping and serving created things rather than the Creator” (Romans 1:25) they’re storing up judgment for themselves.
+As a result, God will be proved right when he renders his final judgment for greedily receiving the good he gave, while knowingly rejecting Him as its giver.

 4. We must accept that experiencing evil also serves a purpose now for both the believer and unbeliever.